 My particular specialty is in creating new B2B2C products, taking a concept from 0 to 1.

 I thrive in highly complex, multi-sided industries with entrenched incumbents.
 I empower my product development teams by treating them as my customers, and I deeply believe in servant leadership.
+I see myself as both a coach and a janitor, and I fully believe in empowering my teams.

 My core philosophy is centered on solving unmet, overlooked, deeply impactful pain that others may never discover.